cloudogu/jenkins/docs/operations/azure_agents_en.md

 ```

-- Add Jenkins credentials with the ID `registrycredentials` to store your registry credentials
+- Adapt the registry URL ("https://my.registry.com") to your container image registry
-- Adapt the registry URL to your container image registry
+- Add Jenkins credentials with the ID `registrycredentials` to store your container image registry credentials
-- On execution, a new Azure VM should be deployed, connect to Jenkins and run the pipeline
+- Execute the pipeline.
+A new Azure VM should be deployed, connect to Jenkins and run the pipeline